-16 Transport and Communicati on - Step 1: Teacher introduces the chapter with a discussion on importance of transport and communication.
-Step 2: Then the teacher explains them about the various means of transport like roadways, railways, airways and waterways.
-Step 3: Then the teacher explains the students about communication and importance and communication.
-Step 4: Then the teacher discusses the textbook exercises with the students.
-At the end of the chapter, students should be able: • To learn the meaning and importance of transport and communication. • To get an idea of important modes of transport-roads, railways, waterways and air transport. • To learn about the various means of communication. a map of roadways of India Photographs of metalled and non-metalled roads Photographs of railways in India starting from the first train during the British rule a model of a ship a map of the shipping routes in the world Photographs of domestic and international airlines classroom Pages: 99-105 5 1.
-Make a model of a ship or aeroplane using simple materials like paper, matchsticks, colours, etc. 17 Organizations that help us Reading, Explanation, discussion, Questionning, Listening and writing Step 1: Teacher introduces the lesson by talking about safety and the people who help us with our security.
+16 Transport and Communicati on railways, airways and waterways.
+At the end of the chapter, students should be able: • To learn the meaning and importance of transport and communication. • To get an idea of important modes of transport-roads, railways, waterways and air transport. • To learn about the various means of communication. a map of roadways of India Photographs of metalled and non-metalled roads Photographs of railways in India starting from the first train during the British rule a model of a ship a map of the shipping routes in the world Photographs of domestic and international airlines classroom Pages: 99-105 5 Make a model of a ship or aeroplane using simple materials like paper, matchsticks, colours, etc. 17 Organizations that help us Reading, Explanation, discussion, Questionning, Listening and writing about safety and the people who help us with our security.
 Step 2: Then teacher discusses about the various organizations like hospitals, police, fire brigade, army, banks etc and explains the students about their roles.
 Step 3: Teacher also discusses with the students the duties of a responsible citizen.
-Step 4: Then the teacher discusses the textbook exercises with the students.
-At the end of the chapter, students should be able: • To learn about various organizations that help us- the police, hospitals, banks, the fire brigade, the postal system, the armed forces and voluntary organizations. • To understand the importance of these organizations in our lives.
-Learning aids: • Photographs of police, hospitals and ambulances, bank aTM • Newspaper clippings of fires in a city • envelopes and money order forms • Logos or photographs of voluntary organizations classroom Pages: 106-111 4 Teacher can invite any local voluntary organization of your area, let them explain their activities and try to involve students in a collection drive for a good cause.
-18 Local Self Government Reading, Explanation, discussion, Questionning, Listening and writing Step 1: Teacher introduces the lesson by discussing about school and duties of various people in the school thus comapring the functioning of a school and a village.
-Step 2: Then the teacher discusses about the various problems faced by the people in a village.
-Step 3: Teacher then tells the students about the sarpanch, Gram Panchayat and functions and duties carried by the elected officials.
-Step 4: At last the teacher discusses the textbook exercises with the students.
-At the end of the chapter, students should be able: • To form a basic idea about the levels of Indian democracy. • To learn about the local self- government system and its importance. • To study rural local self-government (village panchayats) and urban local self- government (municipalities and municipal corporations). classroom Pages: 112-116 1.
+At the end of the chapter, students should be able: • To learn about various organizations that help us- the police, hospitals, banks, the fire brigade, the postal system, the armed forces and voluntary organizations. • To understand the importance of these organizations in our lives. photographs of voluntary organizations classroom Pages: 106-111 4 Teacher can invite any local voluntary organization of your area, let them explain their activities and try to involve students in a collection drive for a good cause.
+18 Local Self Government Reading, Explanation, discussion, Questionning, Listening and writing village Stap 3: Taggher than talls the students At the end of the chapter, students should be able: • To form a basic idea about the levels of Indian democracy. • To learn about the local self-government system and its importance. • To study rural local self-government (village panchayats) and urban local self-government (municipalities and municipal corporations). · classroom Pages: 112-116 1.
 On a chart paper stick pictures to highlight the functions of the village panchayat.
 A few students can choose to paste pictures of the functions of the municipal corporations and municipality.